kmrgirish/gosim/README.md

 Gosim is an experimental project.
 Feedback, suggestions, and ideas are all very welcome.
-The underlying design feels quite solid, but the implemented and simulated APIs are still limited: files work, but not directories; TCP works, but not UDP; IP addresses work, but not hostnames.
+The underlying design feels quite solid, but the implemented and simulated APIs are still limited: files and directories work, but no permissions or links; TCP works, but not UDP; IP addresses work, but not hostnames.
 The API can and will change.
 Now that those warnings are out of the way, please take a look at what gosim can do.

 # Using Gosim